Explore Different Types of Corporate Technical Training and Their Benefits and Drawbacks

 Anyone up for a breakout room?

 But it’s not always all it’s cracked up to be.
-One of the main reasons we don’t do vILT at all is because it doesn’t easily allow all employees to practice as they learn.
+One of the main reasons we don’t use vILT at all is because it doesn’t easily allow all employees to practice as they learn.
 Watching an instructor perform a task in an application, no matter how engaging they are, isn’t very helpful.

 Social Learning